Connecting theory & practice

 History of ABSL at Calvin

-In January, 1992, an ad hoc committee, appointed by the college President upon the advice of the Provost, began studying the theory and practice of linking service and academic study.
-The committee looked carefully at several documents which expressed the aim and goals of the college and its curriculum, including Christian Liberal Arts Education (CLAE), Professional Education in a Christian Liberal Arts College (PECLAC), the 1989 "Final Report of the Core Curriculum Study Committee" and the "Expanded Statement of the Mission of Calvin College.”
+In January, 1992, an ad hoc committee, appointed by the university President upon the advice of the Provost, began studying the theory and practice of linking service and academic study.
+The committee looked carefully at several documents which expressed the aim and goals of the university and its curriculum, including Christian Liberal Arts Education (CLAE), Professional Education in a Christian Liberal Arts College (PECLAC), the 1989 “Final Report of the Core Curriculum Study Committee” and the “Expanded Statement of the Mission of Calvin University.”

 Since 1993, when the Faculty Senate adopted the recommendations of this committee and endorsed Academically-Based Service as a promising pedagogy, the Service-Learning Center has assisted dozens of faculty members as they have woven service-learning into their existing courses.
 Nearly every department on campus has had some involvement with service-learning.
 A collection of essays written by Calvin faculty and alumni was published in 2002 under the title, “Commitment and Connection: Service-Learning and Christian Higher Education.”
 For this and other publications, please see our publications page.